amran1991/protect-azure-web-app-and-azure-sql-with-app-gateway-waf/README.md

 **Terraform Deployment Steps**
 Navigate to the directory containing your Terraform configuration files.

-# Run terraform init to initialize the Terraform deployment.
-This command downloads the Azure provider required to manage your Azure resources.
+**Run the below command to initialize the Terraform deployment.
+This command downloads the Azure provider required to manage your Azure resources.**
 => terraform init -upgrade

-# Run terraform plan to create an execution plan.
+**Run the below command to create an execution plan.**
 => terraform plan -out main.tfplan

-# Run terraform apply to apply the execution plan to your cloud infrastructure.
+**Run the below command to apply the execution plan to your cloud infrastructure.**
 => terraform apply main.tfplan

 Confirm the changes by typing "yes" when prompted.